elliotlarson/dev-notes/books/the_lean_startup.md

 3. Would they buy it from us?
 4. Can we build a solution for that problem?

-It's commong for engineers to jump to #4.
+It's common for engineers to jump to #4.

+#### The two most important assumptions:

+These give rise to tuning variables that drive the startup's engine of growth

+1. value hypothesis
+2. growth hypothesis

+#### genchi gembutsu

+go and see for yourself